rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 If you deployed your production cluster without Velero, you will need to install it.
 We recommend using the [EKS Terraform Blueprints](https://github.com/aws-ia/terraform-aws-eks-blueprints).

 Clone the latest copy of the GitHub repository on the EC2 or Cloud9 instance you are using for the production cluster.
-Make sure you have set all the proper environment variables as you did when you installed the cluster.
+If you installed with kustomize, make sure you have set all the proper environment variables as you did when you installed the cluster.
+If you do not have these environment variables set because you installed with Terraform, you can obtain the values by searching for the variables `s3_secret`, `rds_secret`, and `artifact_store` in `terraform.tfstate`.

 Go to the directory `deployments/upgrade-baseline` and run this script to create a Terraform variables file:

 ```bash
 python get_cluster_variables.py \